dff-solutions/dff-cordova-plugin-honeywell/docs/USAGE.md

     });
 ```

-Return type is a String with success or error message.

 ## barcodeReaderGetAllProperties
-Use to get the values of all current properties.
+Use to get all properties (the map of the properties not the values).

 ```javascript
 /**